jamesfowler-dev/capstone-project/README.md

 ### HTML validation

-Most pages are clear of any errors except some had minor django template related errors. <ul> & <p> tags were being imported into existing <ul> & <p> tags from the base.html which was causing the errors.
+Most pages are clear of any errors except some had minor django template related errors. "ul" & "p" tags were being imported into existing "ul" & "p" tags from the base.html which was causing the errors.
 Given more time, I would adjust the code containing the component content to remove these errors.

 <details>
 <summary>index.html</summary>